 Got a thing for planners and pretty pens?
-If you need them for your business then they can be claimed as an expense!
+They can be claimed as an expense if you need them for your business!
 This also includes postage, printer cartridges, post-it notes etc. All those things that you use on a daily business without even thinking about it.

 #5 Memberships and ongoing professional development.

-If you are paying for any sort of training to help you in your business then you can probably claim it as a business expense.
+If you are paying for any training to help you in your business, you can probably claim it as a business expense.

-We invest heavily in training to ensure we are offering the best service to our clients, but also to bring our tax bill down!
+We invest heavily in training to ensure we offer our clients the best service and bring our tax bill down!